bch0w/simutils/seisflows/tutorial/README.txt

 * To initiate SeisFlows we can use the init command, to see what it does we can run with the -h (help) flag (i.e., $ sf init -h)

-(1) The init command essentially runs the SeisFlows workflow up to the point where the master job is submitted, allowing the user to see the working directory without interacting with the cluster.
-Let's run it:
+(1) The init command starts a SeisFlows workflow but does not submit any jobs.

     $ sf init
     $ ls output

-(2) You can see that the 'init' command created the output/ directory which contains .p (pickle) files, and .json (ascii) files.
-These files represent the state of the SeisFlows workflow: all of tits initiated modules, and the paths and parameters that are set by the User.
+(2) 'init' created the output/ directory which contains .p (pickle) files, and .json (ascii) files.
+These files represent the state of the SeisFlows workflow.

+You can see the parameter json file matches our input yaml file

     $ cat output/seisflows_parameters.json

-(3) If we open the parameters file we can see all the information that was listed in our parmameters.yaml file, which are accessed by SeisFlows to control how it operates

 ################################################################################